alilotfi23/jenkins-docker-ansible/README.md

 2. **Monitor the Pipeline**:
     - Monitor the pipeline's progress in the Jenkins dashboard.
-    - Ensure each stage completes successfully.
+    - Ensure each stage is completed successfully.

 ## Conclusion